tomcl/HowToUseGitTJWC/README.md

 ### Feature Branch Workflow

-This is as above, but the local work is on a branch of the origin repo used only by Jane.
+This is as above, but the local work is on a branch of the origin repo used only by developer Jane.
 Pushing to the origin can be done at any time without affecting the master production code.
-When the new code has reached a good state a Merge can be done as follows
+When the new code has reached a good state a Merge can be done by an any developer as follows:

-* Push Branch to origin
+* (Jane) pushes Branch to origin
-* Go to origin (Github) repo
+* (anyone) Go to origin (Github) repo
 * Note the option on Github repo to Pull Jane's branch
 * Submit a Pull Request & complete the Merge on Github
 * Now origin master has been updated with all the changes from Jane's branch and the branch is identical to the master copy.
-* Now the branch can be deleted, or kept and used for more temporarily private changes.
+* The branch can be deleted, or kept and used by Jane for another set of private changes.

-Alternative method for merging Jane's Branch to the origin master:
+Alternative method for merging Jane's Branch to the origin master, if Jane is allowed to change the master herself:

 * Jane Fetches origin
 * Jane goes back to master branch on her local repo